Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/6-SME2-matmul-intr.md

   intrinsic to perform the outer product and accumulation (to tile 0).
 This corresponds exactly to what you saw in figure 2 earlier in the learning path.
-  Note again the usage of the ``pMDim`` and ``pNDim`` predicates to deal correctly witht the rows (resp. columns) which are out of bounds.
+  Note again the usage of the ``pMDim`` and ``pNDim`` predicates to deal correctly with the rows and columns respectively which are out of bounds.

 - storing of the result matrix at lines 27-46.
-The previous part has computed the result of the matrix multiplication for the current tile, which now needs to be written back to memory. this is achieved with a loop (line 29) which will iterate over all rows of the tile: the ``svst1_hor_za32`` intrinsic at lines 35-46 which stores directly from the tile to memory.
+The previous part has computed the result of the matrix multiplication for the current tile, which now needs to be written back to memory.
+This is done with the loop at line 29 which will iterate over all rows of the tile: the ``svst1_hor_za32`` intrinsic at lines 35-46 stores directly from the tile to memory.
 Note that the loop has been unrolled by a factor of 4 (thus the ``trow += 4`` increment, line 29) and the 4 ``svst1_hor_za32``.
-Again, the usage of the ``pMDim`` and ``pNDim`` predicates permit to deal gracefully with the parts of the tile which are out-of-bound for the destination matrix ``matResult``.
+Again, the ``pMDim`` and ``pNDim`` predicates deal gracefully with the parts of the tile which are out-of-bound for the destination matrix ``matResult``.

 Once again you will note that the usage of the intrinsics made it easy to take advantage of the full power of SME2 --- once there is a good undestanding of the available SME2 instructions.
-The predicates enabled to deal elegantly with the corner cases.
+The predicates deal elegantly with the corner cases.
 And most importanly, our code will deal with different SVL from different hardware implementations without having to be recompiled.
 It's the important concept of *compile-once* / *run-everywhere*, plus the implementations that have larger SVL will perform the computation faster (for the same binary).

 ### Compile and run